 Stay healthy

 • Hiking the Banesa Forest Loop: Inside Bucharest's only forest, you can start with this, a general easy loop of 7.4 km.
-The best way to get there is by private car or taxi, which will be a 25-minutes drive (15km for 13 Euro).
+The best way to get there is by private car or taxi, which will be a 25-minute drive (15km for 13 Euro).

 • City-Bike-Tour: A great way for me to get a feeling of a city is by strolling around.
 If you like riding a bike, you can rent a city bike for only 4 Euro per day and explore Bucharest by cycling through the city.
 That is a great way combined with sightseeing.
 Renting a bike for 1 month costs around 17 Euro.